 Jacob: A caring, empathetic, and kind individual.
 Anne: A respectful, patient, and loving person.

 Our Relationship <3: We grew up together.
 Anne was a year ahead of Jacob in school.
 We dated for some time in middle/high school and then broke up.
 We were both young and wanted to experience life as individuals not in a relationship for a while.
 We began talking more frequently again once Jacob went on a college tour to the university that Anne was attending and they visited each other while he was there.
 We rekindled our relationship the summer just after Jacob’s senior year of high school and Anne’s freshman year of college.
 We dated for five years through college.
 A year after we graduated, we got engaged and then we got married 4 months later.
-We have now been married for five years, but realized this year that we have spent more than half of our lives as a couple!
+We have been married since 2012, but we have spent over half of our lives as a couple!
 We are each other’s best friends and we love each other more as time goes on.
 We are very supportive of each other and our goals and dreams both as individuals and as a couple.

 Religion played a large role in both of our lives when we were younger.
 We both attended Sunday school and church regularly.
 As adults we don’t regularly attend church, but still have faith and believe that everything happens for a reason.
 The stories that we learned from the Bible helped to teach us many lessons and we would like to pass those on to our child someday.